 3. Observation and Review

 Participants must have a full teaching session observed and reviewed by a member of the CTL staff.
 Fill out the observation request form to request an observation.
-Please give us at least 72 hours notice to schedule the observation.
+Please give us at least one week’s notice to schedule the observation, as it involves multiple people and a pre-observation meeting.

 4. Teaching Philosophy